Universal causation

 Universal causation is the proposition that everything in the universe has a cause and is thus an effect of that cause.
-This means that if a given event occurs, then this is the result of a previous, related event.
+This means that if a given event occurs, it is necessarily the result of a previous, related event.
 If an object is in a certain state, then it is in that state as a result of another object interacting with it previously.

-The idea of universal causation is formulated in western philosophy similarly for ages, however the formulations contain some profound differences in methodology and philosophical assumptions.
+Western philosophy has been concerned with the idea of universal causation for ages.
+The authors' formulations however contain profound differences in methodology and philosophical assumptions.